msk2k1/minecraft-tools/readme.md

 ---
 # migrate-instances
 Usually after I install a new Minecraft update, I have to manually copy over my worlds, mods, and texture packs.
 This script automates that process.

-The script automatically detects all Minecraft instances, and prompts the user to select the old and new ones.

-**It's assumed the new instance has already been created and launched at least once.**

-`migrate-instances-config.json` should be stored in the same folder as the script, and contains settings intended to be user-defined:
-- Folder containing all Minecraft instances
-- subfolders in instance's .minecraft whose contents should be migrated
-- enable/disable copying options.txt from the source instance.

-After this script runs, the old instance is safe to delete.

-Note that installing a mod loader and updating mods must still be done manually.
+**Usage**: No commandline parameters are used.
+When started, script lists Minecraft instances and prompts for migration source and destination. **It's assumed the new instance has already been created and launched at least once.** Note that installing a mod loader and updating mods must still be done manually.

 ---
 # update-server
 This is intended to update self-hosted servers (which use `server.jar` to run) for new Minecraft versions, while preserving the world file, player data, and server properties.
 It follows steps based on [this tutorial](https://wiki.sportskeeda.com/minecraft/how-to-update-server-minecraft).

-**Usage:** The script requires paths to the server folder and updated server.jar passed at runtime.

-**This scripts edits the server contents without making a backup copy.
+**Usage:** The script requires paths to the server folder and updated server.jar passed at runtime. **This script edits the server contents without making a backup copy.
 Back up the server folder yourself before running this script.** If execution fails partway through, you will need to manually restore the original folder structure.

+In addition, these runtime parameters are accepted:
+- `-h, --help           `: show help message and exit
+- `-i, --show-public-ip `: Fetch and print public IP address after migrating.
+- `-k, --keep-junk-files`: Keep folder of items that are no longer necessary after upgrade.
+(Default behavior is to delete them.)

 The actions this script performs are:
 1. Files to keep after the update are stored in `<server root>/tmp`